Improving the Efficiency of Environment, Social, and Governance Investments

 Regulations need to be aligned to improve the efficiency of environment, social, governance investments.

 The volume of investment in Environment, Social, Governance (ESG) has been growing around the world led by European countries.
-In Korea, a few public pensions and institutional investors are making ESG investment, but the volume remains meager and systematic management process has yet to be established.
+In the Republic of Korea, a few public pensions and institutional investors are making ESG investment, but the volume remains meager and systematic management process has yet to be established.
 Related regulations need to be aligned in a way that improves the efficiency of ESG investment, along with greater market trust in its profitability.
 These need to be long-term efforts, and as such, the role of public pensions and funds would be pivotal.

 Investment with considerations for ESG is growing around the world as awareness of sustainable corporate management is growing, which indicates management needed for a company to be a going concern.
 This is based on an understanding that a company that pursues short-term profits without caring for society and the environment cannot survive for long.
 The concept of ESG investment hatched from the UN PRI (Principles of Responsible Investment) set up in 2006, which requires that an investment decision-making takes into account non-financial elements such as environment, social responsibility, and corporate governance.
 According to recent data of GSIA (Global Sustainable Investment Alliance), global ESG investment amounted to a USD22.9 trillion as of end-2016, a whopping 25.2% growth in two years.
 Among them, institutional investors represented 74.3% (in 2016), although the share of retail investors has been rising (13.1% in 2014, 25.7% in 2016).
 By country, Europe represented the largest amount, and it is rapidly growing in Australia, New Zealand, and Japan.
 Particularly, the amount of ESG investment in Japan surged from USD7 billion in 2014 to USD474 billion in 2016 as GPIF (Government Pension Investment Fund) opted to make ESG investment.